OliverXUZY/LM-BFF/metaLM.md

 ### Examples
+Please install the requirements and download data following `README.md`.
+This result used transformers version `4.26.1`(or stable version).
+The reason we use new version instead of `3.4.0` in paper is old version requires python 3.4 and invoke many decrecated functions and classes, this will produce many warnings.
+It would easier to debug also.

 The current running performs prompt-based finetuning without demonstration.
 * Multi-tasks finetune backbone ```roberta-large```, select one task ```rte``` as test dataset, other tasks as training data.
 Save model in ```result/meta-rte-roberta-large ```.
 ```